Schmitty The Weather Dog Science Sing-Along Show

-On special occasions, Team Schmitty The Weather Dog even makes visits to students in their classroom after the assembly.
+On special occasions, Team Schmitty The Weather Dog even makes visits to students in their classrooms after school shows.

 Team Schmitty The Weather Dog visits Ms Manor and her 2nd grade class after their assembly at the Farragut School in Knoxville, TN.

-Team Schmtty The Weather Dog has performed their STEM enrichment program for as few as 40 students to more than 600 students in gyms and auditoriums, as well as at STEM events, across the country.
-The Schmitty The Weather Dog STEM Assembly runs from 45 to 55 minutes.
+Team Schmtty The Weather Dog has performed their STEM enrichment show for as few as 40 students to more than 1500 kids in gyms, auditoriums, and theaters, as well as at STEM events, across the country.
+The Schmitty The Weather Dog Science Sing-Along Show runs from 50-60 minutes.

 Team Schmitty The Weather Dog Performing at the 2016 USA Science &